Uncanny Valley: Being Human in the Age of AI

 Lawrence Lek’s sci-fi-inflected film Aidol explores the relationship between algorithmic automation and human creativity in the future.
 It transports the viewer into the computer-generated “sinofuturist” world of the 2065 eSports Olympics.
 When the popular singer Diva enlists the super-intelligent Geomancer to help her stage her artistic comeback during the game’s halftime show, she unleashes an existential and philosophical battle that explodes the divide between humans and machines.

-Unveiled in September 2020, Pierre Huyghe’s Exomind (Deep Water)—a sculpture of a crouched female nude with a live beehive as its head—will be nestled within the museum’s garden.
+Pierre Huyghe’s Exomind (Deep Water)—a sculpture of a crouched female nude with a live beehive as its head—is nestled within the museum’s garden.
 With its buzzing colony pollinating the surrounding flora, it offers a poignant metaphor for the modeling of neural networks on the biological brain and an understanding of intelligence as grounded in natural forms and processes.

 Uncanny Valley: Being Human in the Age of AI is organized by Claudia Schmuckli, Curator in Charge of Contemporary Art and Programming at the Fine Arts Museums of San Francisco.